isa-ulisboa/greends-fads-exercises/fads_ex_02_git_and_github.md

 # Fundamentals of Agro-Environmental Data Science

-# Exercise 2 - Use Git and GitHub to manage and share your code versions
+# Exercise 2 - Use Git and GitHub to manage and share your code, including versions

 This is a learning/reading exercise, with several tasks.
 You should repeat and run all the examples given in your system, **adapted to your case**, and check that you obtain equivalent results.

 ## Conventions of this document

-In all commands, "$" indicates that it should be run at the operating system terminal.
-But "$" should not be included in the command.
+In all commands, `$` indicates that it should be run at the operating system terminal.
+However, `$` is not part of the command and should not be included in the instruction.

 The commands in this document assumes a bash terminal, but you can adapt the commands to CMD terminal.